Machine Learning Assisted Characterization of Labyrinthine Pattern Transitions: Abstract

 \section{Abstract}

 We present a comprehensive approach to characterizing labyrinthine structures that often emerge as a final steady state in pattern forming systems.
-We employ machine learning based pattern recognition techniques to identify the types and locations of topological defects of the local stripe ordering to augment conventional Fourier analysis.
-A pair distribution function analysis of the topological defects reveals subtle differences between labyrinthine structures which are beyond the conventional characterization methods.
-We utilize our approach to highlight a clear morphological transition between two zero-field labyrinthine structures in single crystal Bi substituted Yttrium Iron Garnet films.
-An energy landscape picture is proposed to understand the athermal dynamics that governs the observed morphological transition.
+We employ advanced machine learning based pattern recognition techniques to identify the types and locations of topological defects of the local stripe ordering.
+Applying this method to single-crystal Bi-substituted Yttrium Iron Garnet films, we uncover a distinct morphological transition between two zero-field labyrinthine structures.
+Crucially, the pair distribution functions of the topological defects reveal subtle differences between labyrinthine structures which are beyond conventional characterization methods.
+By systematically analyzing the spatial correlations and geometric properties of these defects, we provide new insights into the athermal dynamics governing the observed morphological transitions.
 Our work demonstrates that machine learning based recognition techniques enable novel studies of rich and complex labyrinthine type structures universal to many pattern formation systems.

 Labyrinthine structures are ubiquitous in out-of-equilibrium nonlinear systems ranging from biological and chemical reactions to fluid convection, crystal growth, and magnetic ordering~\cite{Nicolis77,Cross93,Koch94,Pismen06,Cross09}.
-In such pattern forming systems, the complex structures emerge as a result of energy injection and dissipation in a highly nonlinear process.
+In such pattern forming systems, the complex structures emerge as a result of competing interactions in a highly nonlinear way.
 The labyrinthine patterns are generally characterized by stripe domains of different orientations, sizes, and grain-boundary structures.
 The predominance of periodic stripes indicates breaking of translational symmetry locally.
 Yet, contrary to long-range ordered states in an equilibrium phase transition, labyrinthine patterns are essentially disordered and cannot be described by a well-defined order parameter.
-Indeed, labyrinthine structures can be viewed as an intermediate between featureless short-range correlated glassy state and long-range ordered stripe or crystalline phases~\cite{Berre02}.
+Indeed, labyrinthine structures can be viewed as intermediate between a featureless short-range correlated glassy state and long-range ordered stripe or crystalline phases~\cite{Berre02}.

 Despite their prevalence in pattern forming systems, a complete characterization of labyrinthine structures is still lacking~\cite{Alar20}.
 A defining characteristic of labyrinthine patterns is the ring-like feature in its structure factor obtained from conventional Fourier analysis~\cite{Elder92}.
 The radius and width of the ring correspond to the wavelength of local stripes and characteristic size of stripe domains, respectively~\cite{Elder92,Ouyang91,Cross95,Christensen98}.
 While such global Fourier analysis provides a basic characterization of labyrinths, it fails to capture subtle differences of labyrinthine patterns which have important structural or dynamical implications.
 Other useful measures, such as the disorder functions~\cite{Gunaratne95,Hu04,Hu05}, have been introduced to quantify deviations from a perfect stripe order.
 Another important characterization often employed is the density of topological defects of labyrinthine structures~\cite{Hou97,Seul92,Seul92b,Seul92c}.
 Indeed, the distribution and correlation between topological defects, such as disclinations and dislocations, of the stripe order encode important information about the labyrinths~\cite{Seul92b,Seul92c}.
 However, efficient and accurate identifications of such point-like defects in large-scale experimental or simulation data remain a challenging task.